HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 ### LogicDB

-**Function description**: LogicDB is a database accessible by client program after connecting to compute node server, describing the collection of database tables, similar to a database seen after directly connecting to MySQL server.
+**Function description:** LogicDB is a database accessible by client program after connecting to compute node server, describing the collection of database tables, similar to a database seen after directly connecting to MySQL server.

-**Function Entry**: Click [Configuration](#configuration) -> [LogicDB](#logicdb) on the Distributed Transactional Database Platform page.
+**Function Entry:** Click [Configuration](#configuration) -> [LogicDB](#logicdb) on the Distributed Transactional Database Platform page.

 On the logicDB page, enter the logicDB name and click "Search" to search the corresponding information.